-rent feedback fessional Standards Educational Leaders: Doesn't accept input or engage parents in goal setting.
+Ineffective (1 pt) Minimally Effective (2 pt) Effective (3 pt) Highly Effective (4 pt) Rating B1 Parent feedback Professional Standards for Educational Leaders: 1, 8 Doesn't accept input from or engage parents.
 Accepts suggestions and input from parents but fails to seek it.
-Does not Readily accepts parent input and engages parents in district-wide goal Actively seeks parental input, creates methods for parents to be engage parents in district-wide goal setting. setting. actively involved in setting and supporting district-wide goals. fessional Standards Educational Leaders: Isn't readily available for parents, businesses, governmental and civic groups.
+Does not engage parents in decision-making or district-wide goal setting.
+Readily accepts parent input and engages parents in district-wide goal setting and decision-making.
+Actively seeks parental input, creates methods for parents to be actively involved in decision-making as well as setting and supporting district-wide goals.
+B2 Communication with community Professional Standards for Educational Leaders: 1, 8 Isn't readily available for parents, businesses, governmental and civic groups.
 Avoids direct communication unless absolutely necessary.
 Is available for parents, businesses, governmental and civic groups, providing them with information, but doesn't seek their input.
 Is not proactive.
 Actively seeks two-way communication with the community as appropriate.
-Actively seeks communication, as appropriate, and works to provide alternative means of contact with the community. mmunity feedback fessional Standards Educational Leaders: Doesn't accept input or engage community in goal setting.
-Accepts suggestions and input but does not seek it.
-Does not engage community in district-wide goal setting.
-Readily accepts community input and engages community in district-wide goal setting.
-Actively seeks input, creates methods for community to be actively involved in setting and supporting district-wide goals. dia relations fessional Standards Educational Leaders: Communicates with the media only when requested.
+Develops and ensures implementation of a community communication plan that fosters positive relations. В3 Community feedback Professional Standards for Educational Leaders: 1, 8 Doesn't accept input or engage community.
+Accepts suggestions and input from community but fails to seek it.
+Does not engage community in decision-making or district-wide goal setting.
+Readily accepts community input and engages community in district-wide goal setting and decision-making.
+Actively seeks community input, creates methods for community to be actively involved in decision-making as well as setting and supporting district-wide goals. В4 Media relations Professional Standards for Educational Leaders: 1, 8 Communicates with the media only when requested.
 Isn't proactive, but is cooperative with the media when contacted.
 Promotes positive relations and provides the media with district event information.
-Initiates and actively engages the media.
-Educational Leaders: Is indifferent or negative about the district.
+Initiates and establishes a system for actively engaging the media to promote the district and provide timely and effective information. В5 District image Professional Standards for Educational Leaders: 1, 8 Is indifferent or negative about the district.
 Does not speak well or represent the district well in front of groups.
 Doesn't actively promote the district.
 Speaks adequately in public.
 Projects a positive image of the district as expected.
 Well spoken.
 Projects a positive image at all times; is a champion for the district.
-Articulate, knowledgeable and well-spoken. proachability fessional Standards Educational Leaders: Is neither visible nor approachable by members of the community.
-Is visible but not necessarily approachable by members of the community.
-Is visible and approachable by members of the community.
-Is visible and approachable by members of the community.
-Attends a variety of events.
-Category rating: fe E B d fe E B Fe essional Standards ducational Leaders: munity feedback essional Standards ducational Leaders: lia relations essional Standards ducational Leaders: rict image essional Standards ducational Leaders: roachability essional Standards ducational Leaders: groups.
-Avoids direct communication unless absolutely necessary.
-Doesn't accept input or engage community in goal setting.
-Communicates with the media only when requested.
-Is indifferent or negative about the district.
-Does not speak well or represent the district well in front of groups.
-Is neither visible nor approachable by members of the community. groups.
-Avoids direct communication unless absolutely necessary.
-Doesn't accept input or engage community in goal setting.
-Community feedback essional Standards iducational Leaders: Communicates with the media only when requested.
-Communicates with the media only with the media when contacted.
-Communicates with the media only with the media when contacted.
-Communicates with the media only with the media when contacted.
-Communicates with the media only with the media when contacted.
-Communicates with the media only with the media when contacted.
-Communicates with the media only with the media when contacted.
-Communicates with the media only with the media when contacted.
-Communicates with the media only with the media when contacted.
-Communicates with the media only with the media when contacted.
-Communicates with the media only with the media when contacted.
-Communicates with the media only with the media when contacted.
-Communicates with the media only with the media when contacted.
-Communicates with the media only with the media only with the media when contacted.
-Communicates with the media only with the media only with the media only with the media when contacted.
-Communicates with the media only with the media only with the media only with the media when contacted.
-Communicates with the media only with the media only with the media only with the media when contacted.
-Communicates with the media only with the media only with the media only with the media when contacted.
-Communicates with the media only wit groups.
-Avoids direct communication unless absolutely necessary.
-Community feedback essional Standards ducational Leaders: Doesn't accept input or engage community in goal setting.
-Accepts suggestions and input but does not seek it.
-Does not engage community in district-wide goal setting.
-Promotes positive relations and provides the media when contacted.
-Promotes positive relations and provides the media with district event information. groups.
-Avoids direct communication unless absolutely necessary.
-Doesn't accept input or engage community in goal setting.
+Articulate, knowledgeable and well-spoken.
+B6 Approachability Professional Standards for Educational Leaders: 1, 8 Is neither visible nor approachable by members of the community.
+Is not consistently visible at events or in the community.
+Is not consistently approachable by members of the community.
+Is consistently visible at events and approachable by members of the community.
+Is consistently visible at a variety of events and has developed methods of being approachable to members of the community.
+Category rating: #DIV/0!
+Artifacts that may serve as evidence of performance in this domain: • Third party survey data • School accreditation survey data • Meeting invitations, agendas • Press releases • Community meeting agendas • News clips/interviews • Community meeting agendas • Strategic planning agenda(s) • Service club membership(s)